TEM Analysis

 The electronics industry and nanotechnology laboratories use TEM to examine thin film materials.
 The method is commonly used to search for imperfections, failures, and impurities.
 TEM is also used in electron diffraction to determine the crystal structure of solid samples and reveal crystallographic orientations with high accuracy.

-TEM makes studying the inner biological structures of very small objects like microbes and viruses possible, which makes TEM a popular analysis technique in medical and microbiological research.
+TEM enables studying the inner biological structures of extremely small objects like microbes and viruses, which makes it a popular analysis technique in medical and microbiological research.
+In addition, TEM can be used to determine the particle size distribution of sub-50 nm nanoparticles and characterize nanomaterials in food by EFSA guidelines.

 How does TEM work?